Dependency

 # Set include directories for static lib

-dependency(ADD_INCLUDE_DIRECTORIES "my_static_lib" SET
+dependency(ADD_INCLUDE_DIRECTORIES "<PROJECT_NAME>_my_static_lib" SET

 "$<BUILD_INTERFACE:${CMAKE_SOURCE_DIR}/include/mylib>"